Home Buying 101: Tax Benefits for Florida Homeowners

 Real Estate Property Taxes in Florida

-State and local real estate taxes are deductible, regardless of whether they’re paid through an escrow account as part of your mortgage payment (this is how most Florida homeowners pay real estate taxes), or paid directly to the taxing authority.
+State and local property taxes are deductible in Florida, regardless of whether they’re paid through an escrow account as part of your mortgage payment (this is how most Florida homeowners pay real estate taxes), or paid directly to the taxing authority.

 The total deduction for state and local taxes, including real estate taxes, is limited to $10,000 (or $5,000 if married filing separately).